Opening a checking account is a big milestone, as it will serve as your

 through the steps of opening a checking account.

 Where do I go to open a checking account?
-Choosing a

 How convenient the location of the bank is to your home or work?